Our History. Our Philosophy. Our Impact.

 Narea Today

-Since its founding, NAREA has supported more than 300,000 educators and advocates in schools and organizations throughout the United States, Canada, and beyond.
-Together, we are building a new image of education, empowering children and adults to reach their potential through learning contexts that are coherent with a contemporary, professional body of knowledge.
+We have supported more than 320,000 educators and advocates in schools and organizations throughout the United States, Canada, and beyond.
+We are investing in a new image of education that empowers children and adults to reach their potential through learning contexts that are coherent with a contemporary, professional body of knowledge.

 Together, we are empowering exceptional education.